 AMI S. BHATT, M.D., PH.D.

-Associate Professor, Departments of Medicine (Hematology & BMT) and Genetics
+Professor, Departments of Medicine (Hematology & BMT) and Genetics

 standard (2).png

-Ami S. Bhatt is an Associate Professor of Medicine & Genetics at Stanford University.
+Ami S. Bhatt is a Professor of Medicine & Genetics at Stanford University.
 She received her MD and PhD (Biochemistry & Molecular Biology) at UCSF.
 There she received the Fineberg Award for Excellence in Teaching and was inducted into Alpha Omega Alpha.
 She completed residency and chief residency in Internal Medicine at Brigham & Women’s Hospital and was a fellow in Hematology/Oncology at the Dana-Farber Cancer Institute.
 Thereafter, she carried out her post-doctoral studies at the Broad Institute of Harvard and MIT.

 Ami’s lab seeks to improve outcomes in patients with hematological malignancies by exhaustively characterizing the dynamics of the microbiome in immunocompromised individuals, and exploring how changes in the microbiome are associated with idiopathic diseases in this population.
 She loves working with trainees and is excited about the application of new molecular and computational technologies to solve complicated metagenomic puzzles.
 Learning how to organize piles of shotgun metagenomic sequencing data into orderly lists of genomes and genes of potential clinical/biological importance is her passion.